Topical Research

 - Personas: Audience Insights

 You can technically run Topical Research without them, but the topics will be less aligned with your positioning and buyers.
+AI Search Gaps requires at least one buyer persona.

 Step 1: Set Your Research Context